Kinoma/KPR-examples/README.md

 <x-app-info id="port.example.kinoma.marvell.com"><span class="uiSample"></span></x-app-info>

-This application demonstrates how to use a KPR port object to implement a simple toggle switch.
+This application demonstrates how to use a KPR Port object to implement a simple toggle switch.
 Tap the switch to toggle between the on and off states.
-The toggle state is displayed as text by another KPR port object.
+The toggle state is displayed as text by another KPR Port object.
 Various KPR port APIs are covered by this example, including drawImage, drawLabel, fillColor and invalidate.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***